UNiXMIT/UNiXSF/README.md

 Alternatively you can:

 1. Close all instances of your browser.
-2. Download the [Latest Release](https://github.com/UNiXMIT/UNiXSF/releases/latest), into the directory where the previous version of the SF Extension is located, overwriting the old files.
+2. Download the [Latest Release UNiXSF.zip](https://github.com/UNiXMIT/UNiXSF/releases/latest), and unzip into the directory where the previous version of the SF Extension is located, overwriting the old files.
 3. The extension will now be updated when you start your browser again.

 ## Configuration